phoronix-test-suite/phoronix-test-suite/deploy/deployments.md

 ## rpm-package: Generate A RedHat/Fedora RPM Package

 Running `php deploy/rpm-package/build-package-rpm.php` from the main `phoronix-test-suite/` directory will generate a basic Phoronix-Test-Suite RPM package for Red Hat / Fedora based distributions.
 This script depends upon `rpmbuild` being present on the system.

+## phoromatic-upstart: Reference Upstart job files for Phoromatic

+The `*.conf` files provide basic `phoromatic-client` and `phoromatic-server` job files for Upstart-powered Linux systems looking to deploy the Phoromatic on either the front or back-end.
+Read the Phoronix Test Suite documentation for more details.